Download a course guide

 Academic Entrance requirements

-Australian Bachelor degree or equivalent or higher level qualification in any discipline.
+Australian Bachelor degree or equivalent or higher level qualification in any discipline that includes quantitative studies.

 English Language Requirements: